himotoyoshi/fortio-namelist/README.md

           :
     }

-The value will be one of Ruby's String, Integer, Float, Complex, TrueClass, or FalseClass objects, depending on the literal in the namelist.
+Group names and variable names are given as String objects.
+The value is Ruby's String, Integer, Float, Complex, TrueClass, or FalseClass objects, depending on the literal in the namelist.
 In the case of an array, it will be an Array object with the above objects as elements.

 Example: